Our Commitment to Giving Back

 Potable water use for irrigation on site was reduced by 50% through the use of a high efficiency irrigation system.

-6% of total parking stall (44 stalls) made EV ready and 20 stalls equipped with an EV charging unit.
+6% of total parking stall (44 stalls) provided with the physical provisions for EV in accordance with TGS v2 and 20 stalls equipped with an EV charging unit.

 22-stall bike share station installed on the corner of Windermere Avenue and Lake Shore Boulevard West.